Middlesex Community College

 Internal audience focus

-Poor Navigation and Usability
+Poor navigation and usability

 Goals

-Content lignment with College Mission
+Content alignment with the college’s Mission

 Prioritize forward-facing content